-'The right length to cover the backside': This flowy cardigan is only $26 — that's nearly 50% off
+'The right length to cover the backside': This flowy cardigan is only $26 — that's almost 50% off

 Over 20,000 five-star fans literally can't get enough of this cardigan.

-“I bought six of these for work purposes and they are exactly the right length to cover the backside,” says one five-star reviewer.
+“I bought six of these for work purposes and they are exactly the right length to cover the backside,” said one five-star reviewer.

-“The fabric is stretchy and very lightweight,” a shopper writes.
+“The fabric is stretchy and very lightweight,” a shopper wrote.
 “The shape makes me appear more curvy and not so barrel-shaped.”

 Another reviewer loved the Urban CoCo waterfall cardigan so much, she bought 12 more in different colors!

-“It's like a light stretchy material, it feels really good on the skin, unlike some cotton cardigans,” a shopper declared.
+“It's like a light, stretchy material.
+It feels really good on the skin, unlike some cotton cardigans,” a shopper declared.
 “It also doesn't thread hairs between the fibers like some cotton cardigans do.
 I need to get this in every color!”

-“It can be scrunched up and hung to get the wrinkles out, or it can be touched up with a hairdryer,” says a five-star reviewer.
+While shoppers love the colors and length this reviewer says it lacks one feature: “The only thing that keeps it from being perfect is that I wish it had pockets.”

 Easy, breezy and stylish — we’ll take one in every color, please!